 Cyclo-cross (CX) bikes – are somewhere between hybrid and road bikes, meant for aggressive riding on off-road trails.
 The geometry features the best aspects from road bikes.

-#2: How much should I pay for my road bike?
+#2: PRICE: How much should I pay for my road bike?

 Too many people purchase bikes with only the price in mind.
 We, however, believe that’s not the way to do it.